IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

--  If you upload a STATA (``.dta``), SPSS (``.sav`` or ``.por``), or network (``.xml``) file, the file automatically becomes subsettable (that is, subset and analysis tools are available for that file in the Network).
+-  If you upload a STATA (``.dta``), SPSS (``.sav`` or ``.por``), or network (``.xml``) file, the file automatically becomes subsettable (that is, subset and analysis tools are available for that file in the Dataset).
 In this case, processing the file might take some time and you will not see the file listed immediately after you click Save.
--  When you upload a *subsettable* data file, you are prompted to provide or confirm your e-mail address for notifications.
-One e-mail lets you know that the file upload is in progress; a second e-mail notifies you when the file upload is complete.
+-  When you upload a *subsettable* file, you are prompted to provide or confirm your e-mail address for notifications.
+One e-mail lets you know that the file upload is in progress; a second e-mail notifies you when the file upload is complete. [is this still valid?]
 -  While the upload of the files takes place, your study is not available for editing.
-When you receive e-mail notification that the upload is completed, click *Refresh* to continue editing the study.
+When you receive e-mail notification that the upload is completed, click *Refresh* to continue editing the Dataset.

-**Set Study and File Permissions**
+**Set Dataset and File Permissions** [Link to Permissions section of User Guide]

 You can restrict access to a study, all of its files, or some of its files.
 This restriction extends to the search and browse functions.